Gary Field's History in Photography - Another generation of photographer.

 The Digital Transformation...

-I've tried to keep all the negatives I've shot filed properly, but it gets pretty tough after 35 years. :-)
+I've tried to keep all the negatives I've shot filed properly, but it gets pretty tough after so many years. :-)

 I'm trying to get around to scanning them all in and indexing them all in a database.